Helping to Restore Balance

 - Effective – Mediation statistically settles over 85% of initiated disputes.

 - Informal -The process of Mediation is flexible and informal.
 It is not necessary to have legal representation during the mediation process.
-However, some individuals do feel more comfortable with legal representation.

 - Empowering – Disputing parties are directly engaged in the negotiation of their settlement.
 Parties also enhance the likelihood of continuing their relationships by utilising mediation.